OctopusDeploy/docs/docs/projects/variables/variable-filters.md

 ### Truncate

-The *Truncate* filter introduced in **Octopus 2019.8.0** limits the length of the input.
+The *Truncate* filter limits the length of the input.
 If the input is longer than the length specified by the argument, the rest is replaced with an ellipsis.

 | MyVar Value      | Filter Expression       | Output       |
 | ---------------- | ----------------------- | ------------ |